Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction: Results and Analysis

-In single-task evaluations, our method demonstrates consistent superiority over strong baselines.
-For all tasks, our method outperforms the structural baseline MP-SENet Up across all metrics with an evident margin.
+In single-task evaluations, our method demonstrates overall superiority over strong baselines.
+For all tasks, our method outperforms the structural baseline MP-SENet Up across all intrusive signal fidelity and phase accuracy metrics with an evident margin.
 Notably, UniverSE++ lags behind the proposed method in signal fidelity metrics (e.g., PESQ and SI-SDR) and phase accuracy (PD).
 We attribute this to the inherent stochasticity of generative processes, which can introduce phase inconsistencies that degrade waveform alignment and consequently impair perceptual quality.
 For DN, our method achieves the best result in PESQ and phase accuracy, achieving parity with ZipEnhancer while generating clearer harmonic structures as evidenced in the first row of Fig. \ref{fig:wang6}.
-In DR, it secures the best performance across all metrics with significantly higher phase accuracy.
+In DR, it secures the best performance across almost all metrics with the exception of the reference-free DNSMOS, while delivering significantly higher phase accuracy.
 In BWE, our model gets the top-tier performance comparable to ZipEnhancer, and shows a stronger ability to generate high-frequency speech components according to the third row of Fig. \ref{fig:wang6}.
-The advantages of our approach are even more pronounced in the composite distortion scenarios, where our method achieves the best results across almost all metrics other than the second best in UTMOS for the DN+DR task.
-While the absolute improvements in perceptual metrics may appear incremental, we conducted a paired t-test between the scores of the proposed method and ZipEnhancer, the second-strongest baseline, across the composite tasks.
-The results confirm that the performance gains are statistically significant ($p < 0.01$) for all metrics except STOI \footref{web}.
-This superiority might stem from the fact that our deep magnitude-phase manifold separation and GRE-based phase modeling has the potential to map the hidden features in a better way.
-Conventional predictive methods may struggle to map inputs to unconstrained high-dimensional manifolds that become brittle when different degradation overlaps with each other.
-In contrast, the proposed network bypasses unrelated manifold regions and focus capacity on valid speech reconstruction efforts, leading to better overall performance with comparable costs and fewer parameters.